‘General Hospital’ Spoilers And Rumors: A Cassadine Returns, Nelle Disappears?

 Beyond Redemption

 General Hospital spoilers for the past week indicate Nelle (Chloe Lanier) might be thawing towards Carly (Laura Wright).
-Nelle’s ulterior goal was to see Carly miserable and she will stop at nothing to achieve what she wants.
-Even the thought of going against the mob boss Sonny is not enough scare her witless.
+Nelle’s ulterior goal was to see Carly miserable, and she will stop at nothing to achieve what she wants.
+Even the thought of going against the mob boss Sonny is not enough to scare her witless.
 Despite Sonny’s threats, she is not one to relent.
-This time around, however, she might be second-guessing her motive for revenge especially now that she has Michael (Chad Duell).
+This time around, however, she might be second-guessing her motive for revenge, especially now that she has Michael (Chad Duell).

 "We don't have to leave Port Charles to block out the whole world!"
 Sonny & Carly moment from today's #GH @lldubs @MauriceBenard pic.twitter.com/KAumU075Q9